On this page

 - BioWorld Online, The Daily Biotechnology Newspaper

-- Canada NewsWire: press releases on Canadian biotech companies
+- Canada NewsWire: press releases from and about Canadian companies, including biotechnology ones

-- MarketWire: recent news on many industries, including biotech
+- MarketWire: recent news on many industries, including biotechnology

 - Yahoo: Biotechnology Industry News

 Note that many of the relevant journals and magazines available online for SFU researchers have "alert" features that allow you to get emails when new issues are published or your chosen topics are reported on.
-In addition, a growing number of e-journal publishers are making it possible to set up your own RSS feeds of their journal/magazine tables of contents.
 See section 4.4 (Electronic Journals) of this guide for tips on finding relevant e-journals.

 Frost & Sullivan